approach0/math-dense-retrievers/README.md

 $SEARCH search_ntcir12_dpr --device cpu
 ```

-(since the DPR searcher only needs to encode queries, feel free to only use CPU device this time)

 The pre-existing run files under `experiments/runs` directory are what we have generated for reporting our results.
 Be aware that, by default, all newly generated run files will overwrite files under the `experiments/runs` directory.
 Also, for convenience, we put the official run files (can be downloaded [here](https://drive.google.com/drive/folders/1UOT4KwfCPvh4VveU65LFTUceumlnt7YO?usp=sharing)) from previous systems under: `experiments/runs/official`.

 ### Evaluation